jinnotgin/skills-framework-explorer/README.md

 ## Notes

-- Github Pages now serves the Vite build output from `dist/`.
+- Firebase & Github Pages now serves the Vite build output from `dist/`.
 - The previous single-file implementation is preserved at `legacy/index-legacy.html` as a migration reference.